kunalpreet/Computer-Animation/README.md

-# 3GC3-FinalProject - Final Submission
+# Computer Animation

-Final Project for McMaster 3GC3 Fall 2021.
 Developing an animator using OpenGL.

 ## Group Members

-Kenneth Mak, makk4, 001318946
+Kenneth Mak

-Kunalpreet Matharu, mathak1, 400258512
+Kunalpreet Matharu

 ## Compilation and Execution:
 Running `make` in the root directory should generate the necessary files and run the `main` program.
 Be aware that constructing this will take approximately 1-2 minutes to compile all the necessary `.o` files for the first time.